dabwitso/useful_scripts/README.md

-# Useful scripts and setup notes for Ubuntu
+# Useful scripts and setup notes for Ubuntu and general utility